viky1998/thesis_code/README.md

 # thesis_code
-This repository contains the code to the master thesis by Viktoria Hablas
+This repository contains the code to the master thesis by Viktoria Chiara Hablas.